PressCrew/infinity/dashboard/docs/comps_base_cfg.md

 Child theme can override: **Yes**

+#### id

+Infinity automagically assigns an id to component HTML elements.
+If you wish to assign a custom id to a configured component, setting this directive will tell infinity to use your id instead.

+	id = "my-special-id"

+Child theme can override: **Yes**

 #### class

-You can assign a extra CSS class to any component to customize the looks using CSS.
+You can assign an additional CSS class to any component to customize the looks using CSS.
 This is a powerful feature which allows you to completely customize the look and feel of your components to make them fit your theme's or client's needs.